Texas Longhorns men's basketball: 1914–27

 Some have speculated that Stewart's devotion to his varied non-athletic interests was the root cause of his football and basketball teams' decline in performance over his tenure.
 Following the perfect 1924 season, Stewart's next three teams finished 17–8, 12–10, and 13–9.
 This slide—coupled with his football teams' similar decline in performance—resulted in the popular Stewart's controversial dismissal following the 1926–27 season.

 1927–36

 Excepting two strong seasons—one particularly noteworthy—Texas maintained this level of relatively unremarkable performance in basketball for the better part of the next decade.
-Texas won only a single SWC Championship during the next nine seasons—in the exceptional 22–1 season of 1932–33, for which the Longhorns were also retroactively awarded the Premo-Porretta Power Poll national championship (presently unclaimed by UT).
+Texas won only a single SWC Championship during the next nine seasons—in the exceptional 22–1 season of 1932–33, for which the Longhorns were retroactively named the season's top-ranked team by the Premo-Porretta Power Poll.
+The university does not claim any title, and the NCAA does not recognize Premo-Porretta polls.